MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/index.md

 ## Easily create mixed reality guides without the need for specialized skills

 Dynamics 365 Guides allows anyone to structure and create step-by-step mixed reality guidance for a task, without the need for specialized 3D or programming skills.
-Work processes are captured using the PC Authoring tool to create guides – files that include step-by-step instructions with images, video, and 3D holograms.
-After easily creating the guide on a PC, authors can then connect the instruction cards and holograms to the physical work space using the HoloLens by simply picking up and moving them to the right location.
+Start with the PC Authoring tool to capture work processes and create guides – files that include step-by-step instructions with images, video, and 3D holograms.
+After creating the guide on a PC, authors can then connect the instruction cards and holograms to the physical work space using the HoloLens by picking them up and moving them to the right location.
 Use the default library of 3D holograms or import your own custom 3D models if you prefer.

 ## Improve productivity by enabling your workforce to learn while doing their work

-Training typically occurs away from the flow of work in a training facility, and then requires a buddy system with experienced mentors to bring workers up to speed.
+Training typically occurs away from the flow of work in a training facility, and requires a buddy system with experienced mentors to bring workers up to speed.
 Some complex procedures are not needed regularly, and just-in-time training is needed.
-Task cards and SOPs are typically on paper or a 2D device that requires a user to read, process, and then do.
+Task cards and standard operating procedures are typically done on paper or a 2D device that requires a user to read, process, and then do.

 Whether it’s doing complex procedures on the job or while training away from the production line, Guides provides heads-up, hands-free, step-by-step instruction in the flow of work.
 Employees can control the interface with their gaze – using a glance to move to the next